Space-time resonances in the spatiotemporal spectrum of nonlinear dispersive waves: Introduction

 In \cite{zakharov1999statistical}, Zakharov analyzed surface gravity waves using the perturbative and normal form approach described above.
-For deep water, exact three-wave time resonances are excluded by the concave nature of the dispersion relation, so a normal form transformation is applied to obtain the dynamics of the free field.
+For deep water, exact three-wave time resonances are excluded by the concave nature of the dispersion relation, so a normal form transformation is applied to obtain the dynamics of the free wave field.
 From this framework, the spectral wave action density associated with the physical water wave variables (surface elevation and velocity potential) can be analytically reconstructed starting from the spectrum of the free waves \cite{janssen2009some}.
 Although the bound modes themselves are not resonant, their inclusion in the normal form transformation modifies the statistical properties of the wave field, influencing many statistical observables \cite{janssen2009some}.
-In this procedure, all non-resonant modes are treated on equal footing and are therefore expected to appear in the spatio--temporal spectrum.
-However, subsequent experimental studies revealed that some non-resonant modes are more strongly enhanced than others.
-While such a distinction is natural in the case of a single wave, where it can be explained by higher harmonics in a Stokes expansion, this explanation does not carry over to a system of many interacting waves.
+In this procedure, all non-resonant modes are treated on equal footing and are therefore expected to appear uniformly in the spatio--temporal spectrum.
+However, subsequent experimental studies revealed that some non-resonant modes are more strongly enhanced than others, as demonstrated in Figure \ref{fig:k-w_simwater}.
+For single nearly monochromatic waves this can be attributed to Stokes harmonics, but in broadband multi-wave systems this explanation fails.
+The selective amplification seen in real spectra therefore requires a different mechanism.

-One of our main contributions in this paper is to provide a theoretical justification for the appearance of excitations in the spatio-temporal spectrum, relating them to space-resonances.
-We argue that, in the absence of time resonances, the dynamics are governed by space-resonant interactions and observe that even when \emph{subleading time resonances} -- higher-order frequency-matching effects -- become relevant, the spectral imprint of space resonances remains, underscoring their fundamental role in nonlinear energy transfer.
+We show that the missing mechanism is space-resonance, and that even when higher-order time-resonances arise, the spectral imprint of space-resonances persists.
+We argue that, in the absence of time resonances, the dynamics are governed by space-resonant interactions.

-The space resonance was originally introduced as a mathematical concept, central to proving long-time existence and scattering results for dispersive PDEs, including surface waves \cite{GMS2,GMSC,DIPP}.
-In this work, we demonstrate that space resonance is not merely a mathematical construct, but also plays a crucial role in generating physical observables in the wavenumber-frequency spectrum.
-These situations are broader in scope and differ from the small-data scattering cases where space resonances had previously been applied in a purely mathematical context.